GSA/ficam-access/pages/PACS-guide.md

 * PACS Application and Head End System (Core Component)

-The Head End System is used to enroll an individual PIV Card-holder’s demographic information into the database, checks the PIV Card unique ID number that already exist for each individual requiring physical access, and assign access privileges and an expiration date for these privileges.
+The Head End System is used to enroll an individual PIV Cardholder’s demographic information into the database, checks the PIV Card unique ID number that already exist for each individual requiring physical access, and assign access privileges and an expiration date for these privileges.
 The Head End server is used to maintain this information and refreshes the Controllers with the latest changes.

 *	Database and Server (Core Component)

-The PACS Database Server, which is part of the Head End System, contains the names of the PIV Card-holders and their unique ID number and access authorization used to gain physical access to federal facilities.
+The PACS Database Server, which is part of the Head End System, contains the names of the PIV Cardholders and their unique ID number and access authorization used to gain physical access to Federal facilities.

 * Workstation (Core Component)

-Used with the Head End System for administration, and to register PIV Card-holder’s facility authorization into the PACS.
+Used with the Head End System for administration, and to register PIV Cardholder’s facility authorization into the PACS.
 However, some systems use a separate PKI registration application to extract, validate and register the PIV card with the PACS.
 Other systems combine the extraction and validation with their own enrollment workstation.

 ## FIPS 201 Compliance Testing for PACS

-The GSA's FIPS 201 Evaluation Program performs compliance testing to ensure commercial products such as PACS meet federal security standards.
-These standards must be met before federal agencies can purchase and implement commercial PACS within their infrastructure.
+The GSA's FIPS 201 Evaluation Program performs compliance testing to ensure commercial products such as PACS meet Federal security standards.
+These standards must be met before Federal agencies can purchase and implement commercial PACS within their infrastructure.
 The FIPS 201 Evaluation Program test and certify PACS using third-party accredited testing labs, GSA managed testing labs, and National Institute of Standards and Technology (NIST) labs.
 The certification of PACS products is granted by either NIST or the Director of the FIPS 201 Evaluation Program after reviewing all materials and any testing results provided by the labs or product vendors.
 Once a product is certified, the product vendor is granted a letter of certification and the product information, version, date of certification, and any special considerations is placed on the GSA managed [Approved Products List (APL)](https://www.idmanagement.gov/IDM/IDMFicamProductSearchPage).

-Only PACS products listed on the APL are FIPS 201 PIV compliant and authorized for use within the federal government.
+Only PACS products listed on the APL are FIPS 201 PIV compliant and authorized for use within the Federal government.
 For information on how to buy approved PACS products that meet the FIPS 201 PIV standard visit [How to buy a PACS](//PACS-procurement.md)

 The GSA support team also work with industry to certify engineers who have passed exams for installing and configuring physical access control systems to government requirements.
 The training and certification is managed by the Smart Card Alliance (non-profit).